An invoice is a bill that must be paid by the University. You are responsible for paying your invoices through the online tool Lupin (Proceedo).

 The Eori number is used for customs declarations and other customs related activities.

 The first name and surname of the person who placed the order shall be included as reference on the invoice, for example, “Lars Larsson”.
-If an order number (LU followed by 8 digits) or a subscription number was issued at the time of ordering, this shall also be stated on the first page of the invoice.
+If an order number (LU followed by 8 digits) or a subscription number has been provided alongside the order, this must be written on the first page of the invoice.

 Supported currencies for payments